d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

-Now that we know what a good choice of hyperparameters should be, we might as well use all the data to train on it (rather than just $1-1/k$ of the data that is used in the crossvalidation slices).
+Now that we know what a good choice of hyperparameters should be, we might as well use all the data to train on it (rather than just $1-1/k$ of the data that is used in the cross-validation slices).
 The model that we obtain in this way can then be applied to the test set.
 Saving the estimates in a CSV file